Ireland’s housing market remains strong

 House building increasing, but still far below peak levels

-Dwelling completions rose strongly by 27.7% to 15,062 units during the first ten months of 2017, as compared to the same period last year, according to the Environment, Community and Local Government.
-Likewise, dwelling permits surged 83.9% to 8,363 units over the same period.
+Dwelling completions rose strongly by 16.3% to 15,656 units during the first three quarters of 2018, as compared to the same period last year, according to the CSO.
+On the other hand, dwelling permits rose by just 1.7% to 7,771 units over the same period, according to the Department of Housing, Planning and Local Government.
 Despite these increases, housing construction is still unable to meet the huge demand.

 During the boom, completions tripled to 93,000 units in 2006, up from 30,000 units in 1995.
 However, by 2011 completions had fallen to only 10,480 units.
 The decline continued for two more years, with only 8,488 dwelling completions in 2012, and 8,301 units in 2013.